jlord/old-site/blog/simple-node-module.md

 1. Read the contents of the boilerplate HTML file.
 2. Create a _string_ of the command we'd type in terminal if we were manually giving it text to send to the clipboard.
-3. Use `exec` to create a shell process running independently and give it our command.
+3. Use `exec` to create a shell process and give it our command to run.

 Let's break it down some more.
+Here is all the code:

 ```javascript
 fs.readFile(path.join(__dirname, 'boilerplate.html'), function read(err, data) {